Kona & the Big Island Photo Spots

 Adventure awaits on the largest of the Hawaiian Islands.
-From the dry and dependably sunny east side, to the lush and rainbow-filled west side, to the erupting volcanoes to the south, a private slice of paradise is easily found for every visitor.
-We’ve rounded up the 10 best photo spots on the Big Island of Hawaii 📸
+From the dry and dependably sunny east side to the lush and rainbow-filled west side, to the erupting volcanoes to the south, a private slice of paradise is easily found for every visitor.
+We’ve rounded up the 10 best places to take photos in Kona and The Big Island! 📸

 1. Waikoloa Beach

-For stunning sunsets, shallow waters perfect for snorkeling, and historic fishponds, head to Waikoloa Beach.
+For stunning sunsets, shallow waters perfect for snorkelling, and historic fishponds, head to Waikoloa Beach.
 The expansive neighbouring resorts, such as the Hilton Waikoloa Village, are the perfect home base for travellers looking to relax and enjoy the Hawaiian sunshine, ocean breeze and aloha spirit.
-The white sands and calm waters make it especially photogenic for watching the sunset underneath the palm trees. 🏝
+The white sands and calm waters make it especially photogenic to watch the sunset underneath the palm trees and take pictures of Kona, Hawaii. 🏝

 2. Puako Hidden Beaches

-These hidden beaches with lava rock are a secret escape for a quiet shoot with no one else around but green sea turtles! 🐢 Puako was once a small fishing village, and while it has become a popular spot for beachfront vacation homes in recent years, it still retains an old Hawaii charm with tide pools, exposed rock shoreline and plenty of serenity.
+These hidden beaches with lava rock are a secret escape for quiet places to take photos in Kona with no one else around but green sea turtles! 🐢 Puako was once a small fishing village, and while it has become a popular spot for beachfront vacation homes in recent years, it still retains an old Hawaii charm with tide pools, exposed rock shoreline and plenty of serenity.
+These make for iconic Big Island photography locations!

 (Please note that discovering the beauty of these hidden beaches for a shoot requires careful walking and is not easily accessible for anyone with mobility issues or young children.)